 Bond notes, a currency Zimbabwe started printing about two years ago to ease cash shortages and help fight hyperinflation, have been losing value lately.
 (Philimon Bulawayo/Reuters)

-On Monday, Mnangagwa met with the country’s business community. a decade ago.
+On Monday, Mnangagwa met with the country’s business community.
+The president assured them that he was “working day and night to stabilise the economy.”
+Signs in Zimbabwe are pointing to a possible rerun of the massive crisis that engulfed the country about a decade ago.
 Among them is a sudden surge of the country’s stock exchange’s industrial index in October, which now stands at the relatively high market valuation of $22-billion, a sudden gain of more than 50% in a matter of days.

 According to the market’s spokesperson Tapiwa Bepe, the surge is a consequence of the country’s profound crisis.
 “The political and economic environment is volatile.
 The heightened activity on the stock market was therefore investors scrambling to take positions in real assets by disposing of cash and bank balances,” Bepe told DW.
 Foreign investors and national investors believe that stocks and shares offer more security.

 But brokers like Itai Chirume say it has become extremely difficult to take out money locked in electronic bank balances from the stock exchange.
 “What we have seen is that foreigners have been taking their money out through the medium of fungible shares,” investing them in foreign companies, he said.
 That way the money is leaving the country through legal means.